tsdorgut/kali-nethunter/README.md

 This project is WIP.
 You can find more information about Kali Nethunter below.
 Kernel is already built, and will be added to project when following requirements are met.

 TODO:
  -- Add exception to installer script for boot image building for T00F as it has a different tool for boot image compression.
+As devices.cfg is fixed, I guess we can use --nokernel option.
  -- <strike> Add boot partition path to devices.cfg (Too lazy to check device :P) </strike>   <b> DONE </b>

 # NetHunter - Mobile Penetration Testing Platform